 Proudly serving the Gainesville community since 1987.

+TMJ is an acronym for the temporomandibular joint.
+Your temporomandibular joints are located on both sides of your face, right in front of your ears.
 TMJ is the abbreviation for the temporomandibular joint, which is the connection point between the lower jaw (mandible) and the skull at the temporal bone, located just in front of the ear.
 The TMJ is a flexible hinge joint that allows the jaw to move both up and down as well as side to side.
 Thanks to the range of movement allowed by the joint, we can chew, talk, and yawn.

 The symptoms of TMD can vary in severity from a tired feeling in the face to a stuck or locked jaw.
 Because the TMJ is located by and connected to the ear, sometimes the symptoms can range far beyond the face, jaw or neck and affect the entire body.